Kaiya Ivy Zhao

 Cite arXiv

 (2025).
 Cross-Modal Alignment Regularization: Enhancing Language Models with Vision Model Representations.
-Second Workshop on Representational Alignment @ICLR 2025.
+Representational Alignment (Re-Align) Workshop @ ICLR 2025.

 Cite URL